Freidel-saiy/DRL-to-Portfolio-Allocation/README.md

 # DRL-to-Portfolio-Allocation
-Code repository for masters thesis
+Code repository for the deep reinforcement learning applied to portfolio allocation: a low dimensional approach..